Sleeping Dogs (video game)

-Upon its release in 2012, the game received positive reviews for its combat, voice acting, protagonist, experience system and depiction of the city; but its camera and some animations were criticized.
-Within one year, the game had sold over 1.5 million copies.
+Sleeping Dogs received positive reviews from critics for its combat, voice acting, protagonist, experience system and depiction of the city, but its camera and some animations were criticized.
+The game had sold over 1.5 million units by September 2012.
 New outfits, missions and add-ons, as well as three expansion packs, were released as downloadable content in the six months following the game's debut.
-A remastered version, subtitled Definitive Edition, was released in October 2014 for Microsoft Windows, PlayStation 4 and Xbox One.
+A remastered version, subtitled Definitive Edition, was released for Windows, PlayStation 4, and Xbox One in October 2014.
 It features improved gameplay, setting and audio-visual quality based on community feedback.
 The macOS version of Definitive Edition was released on March 31, 2016, by Feral Interactive.
 The game spawned a spin-off multiplayer game titled Triad Wars, which was canceled in 2015.
-In 2017, a live action film adaptation was announced, with Donnie Yen set to star as Shen.